discuitnet/discuit/README.md

 ## Getting started

-Ensure that Go, Node.js, npm and [libvips](https://github.com/libvips/libvips) are installed on your system.
+Ensure that Go (1.21 or higher), Node.js, npm and [libvips](https://github.com/libvips/libvips) are installed on your system.

 If not already, follow these instructions: